 - Rojo: Commonly seen in Maasai weddings in East Africa, red symbolizes bravery and strength.
 It’s often used in clothing and beadwork, reflecting the community’s warrior spirit and resilience.

-- Gold: This color represents wealth and prosperity, especially in West African cultures.
+- Oro: This color represents wealth and prosperity, especially in West African cultures.
 In Ghanaian weddings, gold is frequently used in Kente cloth, showcasing status and the couple’s hopes for a prosperous future.

 - Verde: Associated with fertility and growth, green is prominent in many West African weddings.
 It signifies new beginnings and is often featured in decorations and attire to bless the couple’s future.

-- White: In many cultures, white symbolizes purity and peace.
+- Blanco: In many cultures, white symbolizes purity and peace.
 In Xhosa weddings in South Africa, brides often wear white dresses adorned with colorful beadwork, blending traditional and modern elements.

 - Azul: This color is linked to harmony and tranquility.
 In some coastal regions, blue fabrics and decorations reflect the connection to water and life, often used in wedding attire to evoke a sense of calm.